zenml-io/blog.zenml.io/_posts/2022-10-05-zenml-revamped.md

 - Using `@enable_xxx` decorators
 - Using specialized methods like `pipeline.with_config(...)` or `step.with_return_materializer(...)`

 Some of the configuration options were quite hidden, difficult to access and not tracked in any way by the ZenML metadata store.

+With ZenML 0.20.0, we introduce the `BaseSettings` class, a broad class that serves as a central object to represent all runtime configuration of a pipeline run.

-The new changes introduced mean that pipelines and steps now allow all configurations on their decorators as well as the `.configure(...)` method.
-This includes configurations for stack components that are not infrastructure-related which was previously done using the `@enable_xxx` decorators.
-The same configurations can also be defined in a `.yaml` file.
+Pipelines and steps now allow all configurations on their decorators as well as the `.configure(...)` method.
+This includes configurations for stack components that are not infrastructure-related which was previously done using the `@enable_xxx` decorators).
+The same configurations can also be defined in a YAML file.

-In general, you can think of configuring stacks and pipeline in terms of `Params` and `Settings`.
+Read more about this paradigm in the [new docs section about settings](https://docs.zenml.io/advanced-guide/pipelines/settings.md).

 ## 👨‍🍳 Flavors: Separating configuration from implementation